Worth It (Fifth Harmony song)

 "Worth It" is a song by American girl group Fifth Harmony, featuring American rapper Kid Ink.
 It impacted American rhythmic crossover radio on March 2, 2015, as the third and final single from the group's debut studio album, Reflection (2015).
-Written by Priscilla Renea and its producers Stargate, "Worth It" is a dance-pop and R&B song that incorporates a strong use of Balkan music and Middle Eastern music in its production, the trademark of its producer and songwriter, Ori Kaplan.
+Written by Priscilla Renea and its producers Stargate, "Worth It" is a dance-pop and R&B song that incorporates a strong use of Balkan music and Middle Eastern music in its production.
 The lyrics discuss themes of feminism, self-worth and confidence, and include double entendres.

 The song became a sleeper hit on the US Billboard Hot 100 where it peaked at number 12, marking the group's highest-charting single at the time and the first top 20 single by a girl group in the US since "Jai Ho!
 (You Are My Destiny)" by The Pussycat Dolls in 2009.
-It reached number one in Israel and Lebanon and number three on the UK Singles Chart.
-It was the fourth best-selling song of 2015 in Israel.
+It reached number one in Lebanon and number three on the UK Singles Chart.
 It is certified Quadruple Platinum in the US and Gold or higher in eleven additional countries.
 Directed by Cameron Duddy, the music video has themes of female empowerment with Fifth Harmony dominating men as business executives.
 It has received over two billion views on YouTube.
 The group promoted "Worth It" with several televised performances, including the season twenty-one finale of Dancing with the Stars, Jimmy Kimmel Live! and at the 2015 MTV Europe Music Awards.